EthanRDoesMC/EthanRDoesMC/README.md

 I feel at home in C languages, particularly Objective-C and its runtime.
 I reverse-engineer Apple platforms as a hobby and know iOS like the back of my own hand.
 I can write a moderate amount of Swift and just a little bit of everything else.
 I am particularly skilled at reverse engineering, though this does not extend to *writing* machine code :-)

+I haven't updated my website in forever.
+It's edgy, rough, bloated, and not worth your time, read this page instead ;)

 <details>
 <summary>Some of my projects listed on this account</summary>